signifly/mysql-controller/README.md

 Use the included [Helm](https://helm.sh/) chart and set the host, username and password for your default MySQL instance:

 ```
-helm install ./chart --set config.postgres_instances.default.host=my-rds-instance.rds.amazonaws.com --set config.postgres_instances.default.user=root --set config.postgres_instances.default.password=admin_password
+helm upgrade --install mysql-controller ./chart --set config.mysql_instances.default.host=my-rds-instance.rds.amazonaws.com --set config.mysql_instances.default.user=root --set config.mysql_instances.default.password=admin_password
 ```

 Or use the docker image: [signifly/mysql-controller](https://hub.docker.com/r/signifly/mysql-controller)

 ### Examples

-See [examples](examples) to for how to add extensions, extra SQL commands and also how to drop databases when the k8s resource is deleted.
+See [examples](examples) to for how to run extra SQL commands and also how to drop databases when the k8s resource is deleted.

 See [example-config.yaml](example-config.yaml) for example chart values file.